j9t/earthaidsolutions.org/README.md

-# earthaidsolutions.org
+# EarthAid Solutions

-Source of EarthAid Solutions
+This is the code for the [website of EarthAid Solutions](https://earthaidsolutions.org/).